 Criteria Description Decants When someone has to move out of their home to enable major repairs to be carried out, including incidents of fire or flood damage.
 These could be within public sector or from private sector where area renewal activity is being undertaken or in cases of emergencies.
 Witness Formal Witness Protection Scheme referrals.
 Protection Scheme Other cases with clear written support from the Police /Crown Prosecution Service or other clear requests from police to assist with rehousing to protect the safety of a witness to a crime who is testifying / giving evidence.
 Referral being made by appropriate agency to either Homelessness or Choice Based Lettings Manager who will liaise with appropriate Estate/Community/RSL Manager to secure suitable letting.
 High risk Where re-housing will add value to multi-agency approach to managing the offenders / risk identified by the Housing / Probation risk management protocol and MAPPP(Multi MAPPA processes.
 Agency Public Protection Managed via the Council Homeless and Choice Based lettings teams with Panel) process appropriate liaison with Estate/Community/BCH-Social Landlord Manager to secure suitable letting, with suitability assessment involving Probation, Police and other agencies as appropriate.
-Resettlement / Assistance to a care provider or person in need of care where there is a high Supported re- level of care needs, where a move to a more suitable location / property is a housing critical element to supporting an individual in the community where existing Home Care / Mental Health Network provision is insufficient to maintain, and to not do so will likely result in that individuals' health deteriorating - necessitating long term or frequent short term admission(s) to health / medical or other facility.
-Whilst such cases would normally be managed via a 'high/urgent' need banding, in 'exceptional' cases there needs to be a prescriptive approach to the securing of a property i.e. there is a clearly identifiable need for a specific type of property in a specific area / location.
-Requires appropriate assessment and referral from relevant social care team, liaison with appropriate Estate/Community/BCH-Social Landlord Manager to secure suitable letting.
-Officer Where as a condition of employment a BCH / partner landlord wishes to offer Appointments accommodation.
-Retiring Where an elderly services Community Support Officer (CSO) or Warden Wardens / Other retires or indicates a wish to become non-resident and loses their right to Warden Moves occupy their current tied accommodation, management route can be applied by the individual partner landlord.
-Wherever possible properties will be allocated on a 'Like for Like' basis according to the type of property they are leaving, however this may not always be possible due to demand and supply in different areas.
-Managed by the relevant partner landlord.
-Management Partner landlords may wish to assist current tenants to transfer within or Transfers between partners' housing stock for a range of reasons including: under- occupancy, over-occupancy, anti-social behaviour or other reasons.
-Some examples are noted below: • Single / couple in large family accommodation in high demand area; • Exceptional cases of Anti-Social Behaviour and Harassment, where an alternative property to either victim or perpetrator may diffuse an on-going situation.
-This to be done in clear view of alternative remedies and in line with broad principles of tackling ASB. • Relationship breakdown where partner leaving the tenancy - in instances of joint tenancies where there may be domestic abuse - a
+Resettlement / Assistance to a care provider or person in need of care where there is a high Supported re- level of care needs, where a move to a more suitable location / property is a housing critical element to supporting an individual in the community where existing Home Care / Mental Health Network provision is insufficient to maintain, and do so will likely result in that individuals' health deteriorating - itating long term or frequent short term admission(s) to health / medical facility. such cases would normally be managed via a 'high/urgent' need g, in 'exceptional' cases there needs to be a prescriptive approach to uring of a property i.e. there is a clearly identifiable need for a specific property in a specific area / location. es appropriate assessment and referral from relevant social care team, with appropriate Estate/Community/BCH-Social Landlord Manager to suitable letting. as a condition of employment a BCH / partner landlord wishes to offer nodation. an elderly services Community Support Officer (CSO) or Warden or indicates a wish to become non-resident and loses their right to their current tied accommodation, management route can be applied individual partner landlord. ver possible properties will be allocated on a 'Like for Like' basis and to the type of property they are leaving, however this may not be possible due to demand and supply in different areas. landlords may wish to assist current tenants to transfer within or in partners' housing stock for a range of reasons including: underncy, over-occupancy, anti-social behaviour or other reasons.
+Some es are noted below: Single / couple in large family accommodation in high demand area; Exceptional cases of Anti-Social Behaviour and Harassment, where an alternative property to either victim or perpetrator may diffuse an on-going situation.
+This to be done in clear view of alternative remedies and in line with broad principles of tackling ASB.
+Relationship breakdown where partner leaving the tenancy - in instances of joint tenancies where there may be domestic abuse - a ·